Skip to main content

 To learn more about cluster Audit Policies, see the official Kubernetes documentation.

-The Audit Policy YAML is populated with the following settings by default, which can be changed as desired.
+The Audit Policy is populated with the following settings by default, which can be changed as desired.

 Click to expand: Default cluster audit policy